Formula Feeding Guide and FAQs

 Examples of alternative formulas include:

 Anti-reflux (‘staydown’) formula.
-This type of formula milk is thicker, to help prevent severe cases of reflux or gastro-oesophageal reflux disease (GORD) and may be recommended to you if other measures (such as frequent burping, upright feeding) don’t seem to be working.
+This type of formula milk is thicker, to help prevent severe cases of reflux or gastro-oesophageal reflux disease (GORD) and may be recommended to you if other measures (such as frequent burping or upright feeding) don’t seem to be working.
 This kind of formula is only recommended for use under medical supervision.

 Lactose-free formula.
 Some babies have difficulty digesting lactose (the natural sugar found in milk).
 Lactose intolerance is not an allergy, but it may cause symptoms like colicky crying, diarrhoea, tummy ache and wind.
-Lactose-free formula could help; but should only be used under medical supervision Tell your health visitor or doctor if you suspect your baby has a lactose intolerance.
+Lactose-free formula could help, but should only be used under medical supervision.
+Tell your health visitor or doctor if you suspect your baby has a lactose intolerance.

 Hypoallergenic formula.
 If your baby is diagnosed with an allergy to cow’s milk, your doctor can prescribe a special infant formula with fully hydrolysed (broken down) proteins.

 Soya formula.
-Made from soya beans, this is sometimes recommended as an alternative for babies with a cow’s milk allergy.
+Made from soya beans, this is sometimes recommended as an alternative for babies with a cow’s milk intolerance.
 However, there are concerns about whether the phytoestrogens (similar to the hormone oestrogen) in soya beans could affect babies’ development.
 Only use soya formula if your doctor or health visitor has prescribed or recommended it.

 Formulas for babies older than 6 months.
 These include ‘follow on’ formula, ‘good night milk’ and ‘growing up’ or ‘toddler milk’ (for babies older than 1 year).
 Experts usually advise sticking to first infant formula until your little one is fully weaned, so it’s best to ask your health visitor or doctor for personalised advice before trying out any new type of formula marketed for older babies or toddlers.

-How Much Formula Does Your Baby Need?
+How Much Formula to Feed Your Infant

-Just to give you an idea how small your newborn’s stomach is, and how fast it grows:
+Just to give you an idea of how small your newborn’s stomach is, and how fast it grows:

-On day one it’s about the size of a cherry and holds around 5-7 millilitres
+On day one, it’s about the size of a cherry and holds around 5-7 millilitres

-On day three it’s the size of a walnut, with room for 22-27 millilitres of formula or breastmilk
+On day three, it’s the size of a walnut, with room for 22-27 millilitres of formula or breastmilk

-After one week it’s grown to the size of an apricot and can hold about 45-60 millilitres at a time
+After one week, it’s grown to the size of an apricot and can hold about 45-60 millilitres at a time

-After one month your baby’s stomach is about the size of a large egg, with a capacity of 80-150 millilitres.
+After one month, your baby’s stomach is about the size of a large egg, with a capacity of 80-150 millilitres.

 From after the first week until around 6 months old (when your baby starts weaning), your little one may need around 150 to 200 millilitres of formula milk a day for every kilogram of body weight.